trinodb/trino/docs/src/main/sphinx/routines/examples.md

 ```

 A second example of a routine with a `CASE` statement, this time with two
-parameters, showcasing the importance of the order of the conditions.
+parameters, showcasing the importance of the order of the conditions:

 ```sql
 FUNCTION search_case(a bigint, b bigint)